frehe/fox-bot/README.md

-# trading_bot
+# fox-bot

-My own Coinbase Pro trading bot.
+A modular bot to create trading strategies, backtest and run on any exchange.

 Starting with simple strategies and simulation only.